 Physicist and biostatistician Harry Cullings has worked with the RERF for more than a decade.
 As Chief of the Statistics Department at the RERF, he researches ways to more accurately estimate the radiation dose survivors received following the explosion.
 “We know from physics calculations how much radiation dose a person would get standing in the open and given their distance from the bomb,” he explained.
 “So if we know where they were and we know how much shielding they had, we know how much dose reduction in the shielding there was and we can calculate that dose.”

-When I met Toshiko Tanaka in an art gallery in Hiroshima during one of my visits to the city, the psychological damages endured by survivors –– something I never considered –– became startlingly evident.
+When I met Toshiko Tanaka in an art gallery in Hiroshima during one of my visits to the city, the psychological damages endured by survivors became startlingly evident.
 Tanaka was six years old and walking to her elementary school about 1 ½ miles from the hypocenter when the bomb exploded.
 As soon as she saw a blinding white flash, she covered her face, but she still suffered severe burns on her head and other parts of her body.
 By the time she stumbled home, her own mother could not recognize her.

 A week following the bombing, Tanaka lay with a high fever for a week before recovering, though much of her youth was marred with vision problems and other sicknesses.
 As an adult, she rarely talked about her experience, but she grew up to become an acclaimed artist, creating large mural enamel artworks where she would subtly express her pain, suffering, and desire for peace.
 In 2007, she participated in the non-profit Peace Boat, whose members travel internationally in order to promote peace and human rights.
 That experience taught her she had a responsibility for telling her story.

 Though 70 years have passed since World War II ended, visiting Hiroshima and Nagasaki and listening to hibakusha stories have made the lasting impact of the bombs more present in my mind.
 Now back in America, I often think back to the words of Ogura, who remains a vibrant force in Hiroshima as founder of Hiroshima Interpreters for Peace.
-“I had a bad experience, but I have to tell my story,” she said.
+“I had a bad experience, but I have to tell my story,” she said to a class at Hiroshima City University.
 “Peace to me is understanding.”